danilo01arrudal/Exated-Documentation/SCSI/LINUX (LIO) LVM PLUS STORAGE ON OL9.md

     lv_lun_storage_l4 vg_lun_storage -wi-a----- 20,00g

-> *O targetcli é uma interface de linha de comando (CLI) para configurar o subsistema de destino Linux (LIO), que permite que um servidor Linux exponha dispositivos de armazenamento como destinos iSCSI, Fibre Channel ou outros protocolos de armazenamento em rede.*
+> *targetcli is a command-line interface (CLI) for configuring the Linux Target Subsystem (LIO), which allows a Linux server to expose storage devices as iSCSI, Fibre Channel, or other network storage protocol targets.*

->    *Criação de destinos iSCSI: Permite que você configure e gerencie destinos iSCSI, que são dispositivos de armazenamento em rede que podem ser acessados por outros servidores (iniciadores iSCSI) através de uma rede IP.*
+>    *Creating iSCSI Targets: Allows you to configure and manage iSCSI targets, which are networked storage devices that can be accessed by other servers (iSCSI initiators) over an IP network.*

->    *Gerenciamento de outros protocolos de armazenamento: Além do iSCSI, o targetcli também suporta outros protocolos de armazenamento em rede, como Fibre Channel (FC) e Fibre Channel over Ethernet (FCoE).*
+>    *Managing other storage protocols: In addition to iSCSI, targetcli also supports other network storage protocols such as Fibre Channel (FC) and Fibre Channel over Ethernet (FCoE).*

->    *Configuração de LUNs (Logical Unit Numbers): Permite que você crie e gerencie LUNs, que são representações lógicas de dispositivos de armazenamento que são expostos aos iniciadores.*
+>    *Configuring LUNs (Logical Unit Numbers): Allows you to create and manage LUNs, which are logical representations of storage devices that are exposed to initiators.*

->    *Controle de acesso: Permite que você configure o controle de acesso para seus destinos de armazenamento, definindo quais iniciadores podem acessar quais LUNs.*
+>    *Access Control: Allows you to configure access control for your storage targets by defining which initiators can access which LUNs.*

->    *Gerenciamento de snapshots e clones: Em conjunto com outros softwares, o targetcli pode ser usado para gerenciar snapshots e clones de dispositivos de armazenamento.*
+>    *Snapshot and clone management: In conjunction with other software, targetcli can be used to manage snapshots and clones of storage devices.*

 ###### INSTALL AND CONFIGURE TARGETCLI